IBM/aspera-cli/docs/README.md

 ascli node access_keys do self thumbnail /preview_samples/Aspera.mpg
 ```

-Previews are mainly used in AoC, this also works with AoC:
+Previews are mainly used in AoC; this also works with AoC:

 ```shell
 ascli aoc files thumbnail /preview_samples/Aspera.mpg